stbnrivas/dataModels/WasteManagement/WasteContainer/doc/spec.md

     + Attribute metadata:
         + `dateUpdated`: Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)
+        + `TimeInstant` : Timestamp saved by FIWARE's IoT Agents.
+Note: This attribute has not been harmonized to keep backwards compatibility with current FIWARE reference implementations.
+              + Type: [DateTime]((https://schema.org/DateTime). here can be production environmments where the attribute type is equal to the `ISO8601` string.
+If so, it must be considered as a synonym of `DateTime`.
     + Allowed values: Interval [0,1].
     + Optional